 History of Northumberland Players

-Northumberland Players began with an initial meeting at an old farmhouse in late summer of 1976.
+The history of Northumberland Players begins with an initial meeting at an old farmhouse in late summer of 1976.
 Several fledgling and veteran actors, directors, and producers were primarily interested in providing as many opportunities as possible for the community at large to enjoy theatre.
 Numerous gatherings followed at various homes in the surrounding area to plant the seeds for the subsequent birth of the Northumberland Players.

 Next came the questions: What plays would be chosen?
-Where would the chosen plays be produced?
+Where would the plays be performed?
 Where would the money come from?
 Where would sets be constructed?
-Since the Players were homeless and penniless, such challenges seemed insurmountable, but this group of budding thespians, et al., was undaunted.
+Since the Players were homeless and penniless, such challenges seemed insurmountable, but this group of budding thespians was undaunted.
 As a result, each founding member contributed $20.00 to start building sets in basements.
 With a borrowed truck, the first sets were transported to Cobourg Collegiate West.
-The inaugural comedy, Don't Drink the Water, in October 1976, was an immediate hit and even went "on tour" to Brighton High School . . . and to think the initial budget was $400.
+The inaugural comedy, Don't Drink the Water, was an immediate hit and even went "on tour" to Brighton High School . . . and to think the initial budget was $400.